gbdev/pandocs/src/MMM01.md

 ## Registers

 The MMM01 registers are extensions of the MBC1 registers.
-In "mapped" mode, the extra bits are unwriteable and the MMM01 emulates an MBC1.
+In "mapped" mode, the extra bits cannot be written to, and the MMM01 emulates an MBC1.
 In "unmapped" mode, the extra bits are writeable, allowing the menu program to select which game to play and configure its size and RAM access.

 All the MMM01 registers are 7-bits in size and set to $00 on power-up.
 For the ROM Bank Number register, this behaves as if it was set to $01.

 ### 0000-1FFF - RAM Enable (Write Only)